hieuthi/joplin-plugin-rubi-and-furigana/README.md

 # Rubi and Furigana

 This plugin adds a new command `Rubi` (can be found in `Edit` menu, Editor toolbar, or Keyboard Shortcut) that insert `<ruby>` tag into formatted text to display furigana.
+	- It only works in markdown editor.
+The current WYSIWYG editor of Joplin is quite problematic, so I have no use for it at the moment.

 ## Usage: